inventree/InvenTree.github.io/docs/extend/api.md

 ## Authentication

 The API uses token-based authentication for fast data access.
-To obtain a valid token, perform a GET request to `/api/user/token/` (no data are required). *Ensure that a valid username:password combination are supplied as basic authorization headers.* If the supplied user credentials are validated, the server will respond with:
+To obtain a valid token, perform a GET request to `/api/user/token/` (no data are required).

+{% include alert.html title="Credentials" content="Ensure that a valid username:password combination are supplied as basic authorization headers." %}

+If the supplied user credentials are validated, the server will respond with:

 ```
 HTTP_200_OK